top of page

 Largest Fish:

-A trophy will be awarded to the contestant with the largest fish, by weight for the tournament in each category (by weight), Lionfish will be an award for the largest by weight lionfish fish presented, after aggregate weigh in, to Reef Monitoring weigh station.
+A trophy will be awarded to the contestant with the largest fish, by weight for the tournament in each category (by weight), Lionfish will be an award for the highest total aggregate

 Categories: